dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

 used to calculate the labels and the value of the gadget respectively.

 The value of a collection gadget is determined by calling the value key of the gadget on each selected item in the gadget.
-The “printed representation” of a collection gadget is determined by calling the label key of the gadget on each item.
+The "printed representation" of a collection gadget is determined by calling the label key of the gadget on each item.

 By default, the label key returns the numeric label of the gadget items (for example, the buttons in a button box would be labeled 1, 2, 3, and so on).
-In general, the label key can be trusted to “do the right thing” by default.
+In general, the label key can be trusted to "do the right thing" by default.

 By default, the value key returns the collection gadget itself.